Belfast abortion rally: ‘It’s the start of a new campaign here’

 She was at Dublin Castle on Saturday when the official referendum result was announced.
 “We are all sisters together,” she said.
 “Once they got their Yes their first thought was to look North.”

 People attending Belfast’s Solidarity With Repeal - Time For Choice rally chanted: “Our bodies, our lives, our right to decide” and “One, two, three, four, we won’t be silenced anymore.
-Six, seven, eight, it’s time for May to legislate.”
+Five, six, seven, eight, it’s time for May to legislate.”

 They carried placards featuring pro-choice messages including ‘I am not a vessel’, ‘Decriminalise abortion’, ‘Free Safe Legal Abortion’, and ‘Mind Your Own Uterus’.